Genova (newspaper 1639–1646): History

-The government of the Republic of Genoa on 18 July 1639 authorized the printer Pier Giovanni Calenzano (1595—1668) and the editor-in-chief Michele Castelli to continue the publishing of a newspaper, which had at least a number issued on previous 15 July.
-The first two issues were titled Di Genova (in English: of Genoa), all later issues had simply Genova as title.
+The government of the Republic of Genoa on 18 July 1639 authorized the printer Pier Giovanni Calenzano (1595—1668) and the editor-in-chief Michele Castelli to continue the publishing of a newspaper, which had at least a number issued on the previous 15 July.
+The first two issues were titled Di Genova (in English: of Genoa), and all later issues had simply Genova as the title.

 The newspaper Genova was issued weekly on Fridays up to 1642 when it started to be issued on Saturdays.
-It was of four pages in a double format compared to a book (about 21.5x32 cm).
+It was four pages in a double format compared to a book (about 21.5x32 cm).
 It contained political and military news from Italy and abroad.
-The news about Genoa were limited to a few lines about the main public events, and no advertisement was present.
+The news about Genoa was limited to a few lines about the main public events, and no advertisement was present.
 The newspaper derived directly from hand-writing newssheets.
-The main sources of information were hand-writing newssheets received by ship from France, Spain, Lyon or by courier from Milan, as well as information obtained often illegally from the palaces of the government.
+The main sources of information were hand-writing newssheets received by ship from France, Spain, Lyon or by courier from Milan, as well as information often obtained illegally from the palaces of the government.

-The authorization to print was granted every three year: in 1639 and 1642 for free, while in 1645 against a high fee.
+The authorization to print was granted every three years: in 1639 and 1642 for free, while in 1645 against a high fee.
 That authorization, differently than in other states of Italy, was granted to the editor not to the printer.
 The printer, not always indicated, was Pier Giovanni Calenzano except for the issue of 17 February 1640 printed by Gio.
 Maria Farroni e Compagni.